gocd/docs.go.cd/installation/performance_tuning.md

     wrapper.java.additional.17="-agentpath:C:\yjpagent.dll=port=6133,builtinprobes=none"
     ```

 Use the following steps to take profile the application and take snapshots.
-The ```hostname``` mentioned here is the hostname of the Go Server.
+The ```hostname``` mentioned here is the hostname of the GoCD Server.
 In most cases, it would be 'localhost'.
-The value of ```port``` is 6133, because Go starts the yjpagent on port 6133.
+The value of ```port``` is 6133, because GoCD starts the yjpagent on port 6133.

 1. To start profiling, run: